Coalition Against

 Sustaining Our Future Together

-We recognize that there are many groups and individuals with varied reasons for supporting a positive vision of Kemptville’s future and therefore opposing the proposed prison.
+We recognize that there are many groups and individuals with varied reasons for supporting a positive vision of Kemptville and the future of other communities adversely affected by incarceration, and we, therefore, oppose the proposed prison.
 Our goal is to provide a collective platform for a concerted effort to “Sustain Our Future Together” and promote the goodwill that can be generated when we work together to ensure a healthy future for our community.

 We believe Kemptville’s future lies in opportunities for positive economic growth,